Stationary Measure of the Open KPZ Equation through the Enaud-Derrida Representation: Abstract

 \section{Abstract}

-Recent works of Barraquand and Le Doussal~\cite{BLD22} and Bryc, Kuznetsov, Wang, and Wesolowski \cite{BKWW23} gave a description of the open KPZ stationary measure as the sum of a Brownian motion and a Brownian motion reweighted by a Radon-Nikodym derivative.
-Subsequent work of Barraquand and Le Doussal~\cite{BD23} used the Enaud-Derrida~\cite{ED04} representation of the DEHP algebra to formulate the open ASEP stationary measure in terms of the sum of a random walk and a random walk reweighted by a Radon-Nikodym derivative.
+Recent works of Barraquand and Le Doussal \cite{BLD22} and Bryc, Kuznetsov, Wang, and Wesolowski \cite{BKWW23} described the open KPZ stationary measure as the law of the sum of two independent processes: an ordinary Brownian motion and a process whose law is absolutely continuous with respect to Wiener measure, with an explicit Radon--Nikodym derivative.
+Subsequent work of Barraquand and Le Doussal \cite{BD23} used the Enaud--Derrida \cite{ED04} representation of the DEHP algebra to formulate the open ASEP stationary measure in terms of the sum under a Radon--Nikodym reweighting of the law of a two-dimensional simple random walk.
 They show that this Radon-Nikodym derivative converges pointwise to the Radon-Nikodym derivative that characterizes the open KPZ stationary measure.
 This article proves that the corresponding sequence of measures converges weakly to the open KPZ stationary measure.
-This provides an alternative proof of the probabilistic formulation of the open KPZ stationary measure, which avoids dealing explicitly with finite dimensional distributions.
+This provides an alternative proof of the probabilistic formulation of the open KPZ stationary measure, which avoids dealing explicitly with finite-dimensional distributions.
 We also provide the first construction of the measure on intervals of a general length and for the full range of parameters in the fan region $(u+v>0)$.